Support Home Experiment Builder Experiment Tree Nodes

 Click the button to toggle the status of a quota.

-By default all quotas start as Enabled.
-This means participants who reach your Quota Node will continue down the ACCEPT branch until your Quota is full.
+• Participants who reach this Quota Node will continue down the ACCEPT branch until the Quota is full.

-Click the 'Disable' button to Disable a Quota.
-Participants who reach a Quota Node which has been disabled will continue down the REJECT branch of your Quota Node until they complete your experiment - regardless of how many participants were previously recruited in this quota.
+• Participants who reach this Quota Node will continue down the REJECT branch until they complete the experiment (regardless of how many participants were previously recruited in this quota).

 Click the 'Enable' button at any time to re-Enable a disabled Quota.
 Recruitment for this quota will then continue from where you left off.

-Note: Disabling a Quota will not remove the Quota Node from your experiment.
-If you wish to stop using the Quota to control recruitment to a section of your experiment you should remove the Quota Node from your experiment on your experiment's Design tab and Commit the new version of your experiment.
+Disabling a Quota will not remove the Quota Node from your experiment.
+To stop using the Quota to control recruitment to a section of your experiment, remove the Quota Node from the experiment's Design tab and commit the new version of your experiment.

 Repeat Node